Water Valley, Texas

 Water Valley is an unincorporated community in Tom Green County, Texas, United States.
 According to the Handbook of Texas, the community had an estimated population of 120 in 2000.
 The community is part of the San Angelo metropolitan area.

 Geography

 Water Valley is situated along U.S. Highway 87 in northern Tom Green County, approximately 22 miles northwest of San Angelo and 64 miles southeast of Big Spring.

+Climate

+Water Valley has a humid subtropical climate (Köppen Cfa) with long, hot summers and short, mild winters.